Nupur-me/Nupur-me/README.md

-### Hi there I'm NUPUR👋
+### 👋Hi there I'm NUPUR👋

 # 💫About Me :
-👩‍💻A Fourth-year student pursuing B-tech in CSE.
+###👩‍💻A Fourth-year student pursuing B-tech in CSE.
-💻 Enthusiastic on the path of web development.
+###💻 Enthusiastic on the path of web development.
-⭐I am actively looking for exciting opportunities in the software field that would help me to learn new technologies and to improve my skills as a developer, and contributor to the organization.
+###⭐I am actively looking for exciting opportunities in the software field that would help me to
+learn new technologies and to improve my skills as a developer, and contributor to the organization.